-Clinical laboratory professionals maintain strict confidentiality of patient information and test results.
-They safeguard the dignity and privacy of patients and provide accurate information to other health care professionals about the services they provide.
+Medical laboratory professionals maintain strict confidentiality of patient information and test results.
+They safeguard the dignity and privacy of patients and provide accurate information to patients and other health care professionals.
+Medical laboratory professionals respect patients' rights to make decisions regarding their own medical care.